 Are Gooey Butter Cookies a Midwest thing?

 Yes!
-A quintessential St. Louis dessert!
+These are a quintessential St. Louis dessert!

 Why are they called Gooey Butter Cookies?